capistrano-plugins/capistrano-postgresql/README.md

 plugin and don't think about it.
 * Within your app/config/deploy/{env}.rb files, you need to specify at least one :app and one :db server.
 * It's also suggested to specify `:primary => true` on the end of your primary :db server line.
 * Optionally, you can run psql commands WITHOUT sudo if needed.
-Set the following: `set :pg_without_sudo, true # defaults to false`
+Set the following (which defaults to false): `set :pg_without_sudo, true`

 Finally, to setup the server(s), run: